MicroStrategy/embedding-sdk-docs/docs/embed-report-page/embed-report-properties.md

 ---
-title: Properties for an embedded MicroStrategy Report page
+title: Properties for an embedded MicroStrategy report page
-description: Describes the properties that can be set for an embedded MicroStrategy Report page.
+description: Describes the properties that can be set for an embedded MicroStrategy report page.
 ---

-To embed a MicroStrategy Report page into a web page, use the `embedReportPage(props)` method under the `microstrategy.embeddingContexts` namespace.
+To embed a MicroStrategy report page into a web page, use the `embedReportPage(props)` method under the `microstrategy.embeddingContexts` namespace.

 ## Method

 ### `microstrategy.embeddingContexts.embedReportPage(props)`

-This method creates an iFrame on the web page, in the location specified by the `placeholder` property, and inserts a link to the MicroStrategy Report page URL.
-The Report page URL is built using `serverUrl` + '/app/' + `projectId` + '/' + `objectId` + '/' + `pageKey`.
+This method creates an iFrame on the web page, in the location specified by the `placeholder` property, and inserts a link to the MicroStrategy report page URL.
+The report page URL is built using `serverUrl` + '/app/' + `projectId` + '/' + `objectId` + '/' + `pageKey`.

 #### Return value

-This method returns a promise, which is resolved when the MicroStrategy Report page is loaded.
+This method returns a promise, which is resolved when the MicroStrategy report page is loaded.

 The `props` parameter contains following required key-value pairs:

-- `serverUrl`, `projectId`, and `objectId` define the full Report page URL.
+- `serverUrl`, `projectId`, and `objectId` define the full report page URL.
-- `placeholder` specifies where the iFrame containing the MicroStrategy Report page will be created.
+- `placeholder` specifies where the iFrame containing the MicroStrategy report page will be created.

 It can also contain other optional key-value pairs to customize the UI, authentication, and custom error handler.